Case study - Vizcon visuals for marketing

 Let's hope this guy doesn't have a real accident!

-I wanted to put him in the car but I think I'll use a slice modifier to remove that paper ASAP...
+I wanted to put him in the car but I think I'll use a slice modifier to remove that newspaper ASAP...

 I'm still available for projects, collaborations, freelancing and employment